 Acrylic molds have been around the longest.
 Hard and durable, they are resistant to shrinking and breakage, and are the easiest to repair or re-mold.
 Acrylic molds are simple to insert and remove and easily cleaned using mild detergents.

 Their biggest disadvantage is their lack of flexibility.
 They can be difficult to place into narrow or small ear canals, especially those of children.
-Acrylic molds are also prone to sound leakage and feedback, particularly when the jaw is in motion (e.g., chewing).
+Acrylic molds also do not seal as well as other options.

 Vinyl molds are made of polyvinyl chloride (PVC) and fall in the middle in terms of hardness.
 They are softer than acrylic molds, making them a better choice for children and older individuals as are fairly easy to insert.
 A better seal translates to clearer sound for high-gain musical instruments.

 Silicone molds are the softest of all varieties.
-They are extremely flexible and comfortable, provide a tight seal for excellent sound quality and protection, and are very durable.
+They are extremely flexible and comfortable, provide a tight seal for excellent sound quality and hearing protection, and are more durable than vinyl.
 They maintain their shape and size over time and are available in a variety of bright colors and designs, as well as flesh-colored tones.

-Their flexibility and softness can also be disadvantages; silicone molds are difficult to insert, especially when new, and are a poor choice for individuals with soft or flaccid ears.
+Their flexibility and softness can also be disadvantages; silicone molds are difficult to insert, especially when new.

 Call Topeka ENT at 785-233-0500 for more information or to schedule an appointment.